jsa4000/Getting-Started-Microservices/devops/ansible/README.md

     sudo apt-get update
     sudo apt-get install ansible

+> Check there are **no** dependencies **issues** depending on linux distributions. i.e. Check this [link](https://www.josharcher.uk/code/ansible-python-connection-failure-ubuntu-server-1604/) for Ubuntu 16.04 reference.

 ### Configuring SSH with Ansible

 Ansible needs to be able to connect to the servers via ssh that are included inside the inventory.

 SSH keys are used to establish connection between the servers.
-In this case, the public key generated is copied/added into the servers that are going to be previsioned.
+In this case, the public key generated is copied/added into the servers that are going to be provisioned.

 - Connect to the control where ansible is installed